KabiruH/KabiruH/README.md

 - [Project 1](https://github.com/KabiruH/Events-manager): A web application built with Ruby on Rails and React that helps users manage their tasks and organize their workflow efficiently.

-- [Project 2](https://github.com/KabiruH/Movies_project): A responsive and interactive website developed using HTML, CSS, and JavaScript.
+- [Project 2](https://github.com/KabiruH/kitenge-wear)): A responsive and interactive website developed using Nextj and TypeScript.
 It showcases my design and front-end development skills.

 - [Project 3](https://github.com/KabiruH/Article-App): A RESTful API built with Ruby on Rails that provides data for a mobile application.
 It demonstrates my back-end development skills and knowledge of API design.